 - 3. To adjust your model, you will first want to assign any Q-peaks that represent atoms in your structure.
 There are several ways to do this in Olex2: - a.
 Click to select all the Q-peaks you wish to assign to a certain atom type and press the button corresponding to that atom type in the Toolbox window. - b.
 Click to select all the Q-peaks you wish to assign to a certain atom type an type "name atomtype" at the command prompt (e.g. "name C" to name them all carbon). - c.
 Click the button of the atom type you wish you assign in the Toolbox window, and then click the corresponding Q-peaks in the graphics window.
 [This method puts you in the Name mode which will be discussed later].
 Press "Esc" to exit the Name mode. - 4.
 At this point, it is sufficient to assign all the Q-peaks to their proper atom type.
 We will worry about numbering atoms later. - 5.
 As you make changes to your model, Olex2 will automatically save your changes.
 If you make a mistake, try pressing "Ctrl-Z" to go back a step.
-Otherwise you might have to correct the mistake by hand, or go back to a previous refinement stage. - 6.
-Once you have all of your Q-peaks and atoms properly assigned, you will want to refine your model. - a.
-Expand the Refinement Settings Extra tab by clicking it. - b.
-Under L.S. be sure the first box (nls number of least squares) is set to "4".
-Under plan make sure the first box (npeaks number of Q-peaks calculated) is set to 20.
+Otherwise you might have to correct the mistake by hand, or go back to a previous refinement stage under History. - Once you have all of your Q-peaks and atoms properly assigned, you will want to refine your model. - a.
+Make sure the Cycles is set for the number of least squares set to "4".

+Cycles 4 Peaks 20 Make sure Peaks number of Q-peaks calculated) is set to 20.

 (These are standard values which can be changed to suit your needs.
-It is best to start with the defaults first.
-These values are repeated in the main Refine panel). - c.
-Click the check box next to acta to create a CIF file during your refinement.
-You can click on the "i" icon to reveal additional information for all these options. - d.
+It is best to start with the defaults first. - b.
+In Refinement Settings Extra panel, click the check box next to acta to create a CIF file during your refinement.
+You can click on the "i" icon to reveal additional information for all these options. - c.
 To start the refinement, either click the Refine button at the top of the GUI, type "refine" at the command prompt and press <enter> or press "Ctrl-R" to start the refinement process.